HIS 4610 Social Responsibility in Malaysia & Thailand

 Visa (if applicable): cost dependent on nationality

-All students are asked to research the visa requirements for their nationality to travel to Thailand AND Laos (including countries transited through) before committing to the course.
+All students are asked to research the visa requirements for their nationality to travel to Thailand AND Malaysia (including countries transited through) before committing to the course.

 Students are responsible for securing visas (as needed) before travel.